15 Common Backyard Birds You Should Know

 8. Black-Capped Chickadee

 Ever dreamed of a bird landing and eating seed from your hand?
 Then you’ll want to get to know the black-capped chickadee!
-This is one of the friendliest birds in America, and adorable to boot.
+This is one of the friendliest common small birds in America, and adorable to boot.
 Their “chickadee-dee-dee” call is one of the first many birders learn to recognize.
 There are six other chickadee species in North America, and all have winning personalities.
-If you want to attract chickadees, learn how to maintain backyard bird feeders.
+If you want to attract chickadees, offer sunflower seed in bird feeders.

 9. Tufted Titmouse